The retreat roadmap

 It is the part of the work that cannot be done online — the part that needs a different ocean, a different kitchen, a different sky, and a small group of women who already know what you have been carrying.
 Five or six days where the nervous system stops bracing because the environment finally stops asking it to.

-This is the embodied apex of HER PRISM™.
+This is a natural and intentional embodiment experience — the embodied apex of HER PRISM™.
 The Method gives you the framework.
 The Program gives you the structure.
 The Retreat gives your body the actual evidence that another way of living is possible — because you have just lived it.

 Some things only happen when the room changes.